CS50Spring2023/nuggets2-team9-plankton/DESIGN.md

 	if new spectator
 	    call new_spectator()
 	if key
-	  call handle_movement()
+	  call handle_keystroke()

-* handleMovement:
+* handle_keystroke:
-Handle the movement prompted by a valid key, k.
+Handle the movement or quitting prompted by a valid key, k.
 Find the coordinate a player is attempting to move to, and determine if they're allowed to move.
 If so, call function to move player.
 If there's gold, handle that accordingly (update player struct and global game status).
 If there's another player there, handle that accordingly.
 Then, update the game accordingly.
+	Check key
+	If quit
+	  remove player from map
+	  delete_client()
 	Check whats is in the spot we want to move to
 	If boundary
 	  Do nothing